|Steward of Winterfell

 Vayon is tending to Lord Eddard when he wakes up following his injury in a confrontation with Ser Jaime Lannister and his men.
 He tells Lord Eddard that he has been out for six days and that King Robert has left orders to call on him the moment Ned wakes up.
 He later guides King Robert and Queen Cersei to Ned's sickbed.

 While King Robert is on the hunting trip on which he will be fatally wounded, Lord Eddard makes arrangements to send his daughters home on a ship before he confronts Robert about the illegitimacy of his children.
 On behalf of Lord Eddard, Vayon books a passage for Sansa and Arya on the Wind Witch, a ship that has arrived from Braavos.
+However, Vayon Poole is killed during the purge of the Stark household following Lord Eddard's arrest.

 Sansa is locked in with Jeyne Poole and the two have no direct information about what has been going on.
 Jeyne does nothing but cry for her father and Sansa tries to assure her that her father is well, assuming that nobody would want to harm an unarmed steward.
-When Sansa is summoned to the small council and inquires about Vayon, she receives no direct answer, but Queen Cersei commands that Jeyne be separated from Sansa and that Petyr Baelish should find new accomodations for the steward's daughter.
+When Sansa is summoned to the small council and inquires about Vayon, she receives no direct answer, but Queen Cersei commands that Jeyne be separated from Sansa and that Petyr Baelish should find new accommodations for the steward's daughter.

 A Clash of Kings